African biodiversity dynamics: interactions between ecological processes and conservation actions

 Nadia BAELAÏDI – CNRS Paris (France); Luigi BOITANI – University of Rome (Italy); Justin BRASHARES – University of California (USA); Patrick DUNCAN – (CNRS University of la Rochelle (France); Jean-Michel GAILLARD – CNRS Lyon (France); Souleymane KONATE – University of Abobo-Adjamé (Ivory Coast); Jean-Dominique LEBRETON – CEFE, CNRS Montpellier (France); Joseph OGUTU – University of Hohenheim (Germany); Norman OWEN-SMITH – University of the Witwatersrand (South FArica); Olivier PAYS – University of Angers (France); Roger PRADEL – CEFE,CNRS Montpellier (France); Daniel RAKOTONDRAVONY – University of Antananarivo (Madagascar); Paul SCHOLTE – GIZ (Cameroun).

 Mallon DP, Hoffman M, Grainger MJ, Hibert F, van Vliet N & McGowan PJK (2015) An IUCN situation analysis of terrestrial and freshwater fauna in West and Central Africa.
-Occasional Paper of the IUCN Species Survival Commission No. 54.
-Gland, Switzerland and Cambridge, UK: IUCN. x + 162pp. doi: 10.2305/IUCN.CH.2015.SSC-OP.54.en.
+Occasional Paper of the IUCN Species Survival Commission (No. 54), Gland, Switzerland and Cambridge, UK, 162p. doi: 10.2305/IUCN.CH.2015.SSC-OP.54.en.